mahedicse/eduroamIRS/README.markdown

 # vim /etc/ssh/sshd_config
 ````

 Uncomment line "port 22" and change the port number.
-Port new port number must be more than 1023 otherwise it will be conflit with others services.
+Port new port number must be more than 1023 otherwise it will be a conflict with other services.
 Here I use port number 2200.

 ````
 Port 2200